Next Up: The Mathematical Contest in Modeling (MCM) and The Interdisciplinary Contest in Modeling (ICM). February 16 - February 20, 2023

 COMAP is blogging!
 Check out our array of blogs addressing applied mathematics, math and interdisciplinary modeling, math and STEM education, and more.

 Join as a student or educator FREE member for access to many free math and modeling resources.
-Upgrade to a Full Membership to access our complete and growing library of modeling modules and publications, plus some great options.
+Upgrade to a Full Membership to access our complete and growing library of modeling modules and publications.

 The mission of COMAP – The Consortium for Mathematics and Its Applications - is to improve mathematics education with an emphasis on increasing student proficiency in mathematical modeling.